Thieves in Blaine steal van modified to transport special needs girl

 Thieves drove off with the 2007 maroon Toyota Sienna sometime between 4:30 p.m.
 Wednesday and 8 a.m.
 Thursday.
-It has been parked in the garage on the 12600 block of NE.
-Central Avenue, said Blaine Police Captain Mark Boerboom.
+It was parked in the garage on the 12600 block of NE.
+Central Avenue, said Blaine Police Capt.
+Mark Boerboom.

 "I am so angry, scared and sad," Moos wrote on Facebook.
 "Why would someone do this."